-A03: Impact of low-level clouds on Arctic atmospheric boundary layer turbulence and radiation
+A03: Impact of low-level clouds and surface conditions on Arctic atmospheric boundary layer turbulence and radiation

 Specific questions which will be answered in the project are:

 - Are cloud and surface impacts on turbulent and radiative fluxes season-dependent?

 - How do the ABL and clouds evolve along trajectories during air-mass transformations?